The Solar Minimum Eclipse of 2019 July 2: II. The First Absolute Brightness Measurements and MHD Model Predictions of Fe X, XI and XIV out to 3.4 Rs: Eclipse Observables

 where the $\beta$ terms refer to the brightness of the emission lines in units of the solar disk brightness, rather than the absolute intensity of the lines (so $\beta_i = I_i \ \rho(\nu_i)^{-1} \ \epsilon_i^{-1} $).

-Next, we convert the ionic density ratio from Equation \ref{eqnFinal} to an inference of $T_e$ based on the ionic abundances as a function of $T_e$ from CHIANTI (see Section \ref{Eclipse} and Fig. \ref{fig2}).
+Next, we convert the ionic density ratio from Equation \ref{eqnFinal} to an inference of $T_e$ based on the ionic abundances as a function of $T_e$ from CHIANTI (see Section \ref{Eclipse} and Fig. \ref{Fig3}).
 With the \ion[Fe x], \ion[Fe xi] and \ion[Fe xiv] observations, we calculate three different line ratio temperatures for each possible combination.
-The resulting ionic density ratios and $T_e$ maps are shown in Figure \ref{fig8}.
-These panels are shown out to a heliocentric distance of 2.8 \Rs, rather than 3.4 \Rs \ as in Figure \ref{fig5}.
+The resulting ionic density ratios and $T_e$ maps are shown in Figure \ref{Fig9}.
+We only display pixels where the SNR $>2$ for both lines used in each line ratio $T_e$ inference.
+These panels are shown out to a heliocentric distance of 2.8 \Rs, rather than 3.4 \Rs \ as in Figure \ref{Fig6}.
 The lower distance was used for this figure because the signal of the \ion[Fe xiv] line specifically was exceptionally weak beyond this distance, and so the inferred line ratios would not be robust for distances beyond 2.8 \Rs.

 We find that Fe $10^+$ (\ion[Fe xi]) is the most abundant ion throughout the corona, even in higher $T_e$ regions.
 Fe $9^+$ (\ion[Fe x]) is comparable to Fe $10^+$ in the low corona below 1.3 \Rs, but is 3 to 5 times less abundant beyond that distance.
 Fe $10^+$ is always more abundant than Fe $13^+$ (\ion[Fe xiv]) everywhere in the corona.
-In fact, Fe $13^+$ is never more than $70\%$ as abundant as Fe $10^+$, even in the hottest regions at the core of the Eastern streamer.
-Nevertheless, Fe $13^+$ is up to 3 times as abundant as Fe $9^+$ in the high $T_e$ regions.
+In fact, Fe $13^+$ is never more than $\approx 50\%$ as abundant as Fe $10^+$, even in the hottest regions at the core of the Eastern streamer.
+Nevertheless, Fe $13^+$ is up to 2 times as abundant as Fe $9^+$ in the high $T_e$ regions.
 The Fe $13^+$ abundance drops dramatically in open field regions however, often to less than $10\%$ the abundance of Fe $9^+$.
-The result that Fe $10^+$ is the most abundant ion in the corona supports \cite{Habbal2021}, who found it to be the most abundant Fe ion in the solar wind and is the brightest Fe emission line in the corona, regardless of solar cycle.
+The result that Fe $10^+$ is the most abundant ion in the corona supports \cite{Habbal2010a, Habbal2021}, who found it to be the most abundant Fe ion in the solar wind and is the brightest Fe emission line in the corona, regardless of solar cycle.